TheLegion007/TheLegion007/README.md

-- 👋 Hi, I’m @TheLegion007
+- 👋 Hi, I’m @Manish
-- 👀 I’m interested in web development.
+- 👀 I’m interested in Web development and Analysis.
 - 🌱 I’m currently learning javascript + bootstrap.
 - 💚 I’m looking to collaborate on any new idea.
 - 📫 How to reach me manisksing@gmail.com